stefanjacobs/chatbot/readme.md

 - [ ] Help skill intent name is only `hel`.
 Why is that and how can it be fixed?
 - [ ] Voice output is very slow, very very slow.
 How can that be fixed?
 - [ ] Voice output with different intonations (there are at least 30 on my system), configurable?
+- [ ] Load skills at runtime, so if you change something in the skill, you do not have to restart the bot.